Minimum 2:1 (or equivalent).

 Months of entry

 Religious lives are lived out in specific localities, from busy urban neighbourhoods to rural and coastal communities.
-The department is particularly interested in historical or ethnographic research oriented towards experiences of locality and the development of spatial approaches to religion.
+The Religious Studies discipline at the OU is particularly interested in historical or ethnographic research oriented towards experiences of locality and the development of spatial approaches to religion.
 Current research in this area includes extensive ethnographic study in Glastonbury, work on urban/religious affect in relation to social movements, and historical and ethnographic research in shifts in the sites of religion in the city.

 Qualification and course duration